filwierz/trapmodel/rmd-scripts/butterfly-main.md

 Butterflies
 ================
 Filip Wierzbicki
-7/4/2022
+10/11/2022

-This script correlates abundance of stand-alone source loci (butterflies) with TE abundance in clusters.
+This script makes the basis of the main butterfly figure.
+It visualizes how butterflies (non-cluster source loci) compensate missing piRNA cluster insertions.
+Furthermore, it compares the abundance of butterfly signatures at TEs and BUSCOs.

 ``` bash
 #prefiltering: